Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Friedman--Ramanujan functions

 \begin{rem} The parameter $\delta$ is there because, if $\lambda_1$ is very small, then $\lambda_1^m \hat{h}_L(r_1)$ will be small.
 However, this shall not matter, because we already know that $\Pwp{\lambda_1 \leq \delta}$ goes to $0$ as $g \rightarrow + \infty$ provided $\delta$ is small enough \cite{mirzakhani2013,wu2022,lipnowski2021}. \end{rem}

-The hope is that, by cancelling the leading order $\hat{h}_L(i/2)$ on the spectral side of the Selberg trace formula, we have created enough cancellations for the average of the geometric term $\av{\ell e^{- \frac \ell 2} \, \mathcal{D}^mh_L(\ell)}$ to be much smaller than it would be without the application of the differential operator $\mathcal{D}^m$.
-We shall provide methods to exhibit such cancellations in \cref{sec:friedm-raman-funct}, which will further demonstrate the importance of Friedman--Ramanujan functions for the study of the spectral problem.
+The mechanism at play here is that, by cancelling the leading order $\hat{h}_L(i/2)$ on the spectral side of the Selberg trace formula, we create cancellations on the geometric side, so that the average $\av{\ell e^{- \frac \ell 2} \, \mathcal{D}^mh_L(\ell)}$ is much smaller than it would be without the application of the differential operator $\mathcal{D}^m$.
+We shall provide methods to exhibit such cancellations in \cref{sec:friedm-raman-funct2}, which will further demonstrate the importance of Friedman--Ramanujan functions for the study of the spectral problem.

 The proof is almost the same as the one sketched in \cref{sec:spectr-gap-expon}, with a few small modifications.
 We provide the details here, because multiplication by the operator $\mathcal{D}^m$ makes us loose the fact that all terms in the Selberg trace formula are non-negative, which means we need to proceed with extra caution.